phaticusthiccy/WhatsAsenaDuplicated/README.md

 - Innovations That Don't Break the Integrity

 In addition to these rules; Unethical additions such as nudity, sexuality, insults, terrorism are not allowed.
-More than 130,000 uses worldwide, and this all-age project demands innovations to match ethnic rules.
+More than 146,000 users worldwide, and this all-age project demands innovations to match ethnic rules.

+## Funding
+WhatsAsena project will always remain free.
+As a developer, we do not carry out any work in the name of donations.

 ### Disclaimer
 `WhatsApp` name, its variations and the logo are registered trademarks of Facebook.
 We have nothing to do with the registered trademark